 Navigational warning system (NAVCO)

-As the national coordinator for navigational warnings, the Norwegian Coastal Administration is responsible for transmitting navigational warnings of incidents and conditions at sea that can affect the navigational conditions for mariners.
+As the national coordinator for navigational warnings, the Norwegian Coastal Administration is responsible for transmitting coastal warnings of incidents and conditions at sea that can affect the navigational conditions for mariners.

 NAVAREA XIX Warnings